hande-qmc/hande/documentation/users_guide/manual.rst

     sub-matrices, where :math:`n` is the block size, which are the distributed over the processors in a cyclic fashion.
 Applicable only to FCI calculations.
+**doing_load_balancing**
+    Attempt to dynamically modify the hashing of determinants to processors so as to get a more even distribution of walkers across processors.
+    See top-level comments in load_balancing.F90 for details.
+**load_balancing_slots**
+    Integer.

+    Default: 20.

+    Set the number of slots the walker list hash range is divided into. proc_map then contains N_p*load_balancing_slots number of slots.
+    Setting this to too large a value will affect performance but could potentially result in a better distribution of walkers.
+**load_balancing_pop**
+    Long integer.

+    Default 1000.

+    Attempt to perform load balancing after the total number of walkers across processors is greater than load_balancing_pop.
+This is a system dependent variable and should be set so that the population is roughly stable at this value.
+**percent_imbal**
+    Real.

+    Default 0.05.

+    Desired percentage imbalance between the most/least populated processor and the average population.
+So, min_pop ~ (1-percent_imbal)*av_pop and max_pop ~ (1+percent_imbal)*av_pop.
+**max_load_attempts**
+    Integer.

+    Default 2.

+    Load balancing will be attempted once per report loop until max_load_attempts is reached.
+**write_load_info**
+    Default false.

+    Write out the population of the most and least heavily populated processor before and after load balancing is carried out.
+Also print out the minimum slot population on the most populated processor which will indicate if load balancing is possible.

 Calculation options: folded spectrum options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^